hjkissinger/hjkissinger/README.md

 ### Welcome to my GitHub!

 #### I am an interdisciplinary data analyst who loves a good data mystery.
+I currently work at Yale University as a Program Coordinator in the Office of Development.
 My background in business strategy, organizational learning, business intelligence software, analytics, and scientific methods grant me a unique perspective when revamping business processes for modern-day challenges.

 #### Rather than reinventing the wheel, I develop business intelligence tools from common software, such as Microsoft Excel, PowerBI, and Windows PowerShell.
 I aim to make tools tailored to specific business problems, replicable, and accessible for all skill levels.